-The consolidated financial statements are prepared by combining the financial statements of all the entities that comprise the consolidated Group, being the Company (the parent entity) and its subsidiaries as defined in Accounting Standard AASB 10 'Consolidated Financial Statements'.
+The consolidated financial statements are prepared by combining the financial statements of all the entities that comprise the consolidated Group, being the Company (the parent entity) and its subsidiaries.
 A list of subsidiaries appears in note 22 to the financial statements.
 Consistent accounting policies are employed in the preparation and presentation of the consolidated financial statements.